 There are 21 species of amphibians in Massachusetts roughly divided between frogs and salamanders.
 A number of these are associated with vernal pools.
 Twenty-four reptiles live and breed in Massachusetts (10 turtles, 14 snakes), and an additional five species of sea turtles annually visit our coast.

-Frogs are a familiar part of the wildlife of Massachusetts, and they’re found all across the state.
-Because of their diverse habitat needs and sensitive skin, these amphibians are good indicators of the health of our environment.
-Learn more >
+Because of their diverse habitat needs and sensitive skin, frogs are good indicators of the health of our environment.